-When it comes to location, the highest average paycheck (about $108K annually) can be spotted in Detroit, Mich.; Birmingham, Ala. (around $101K), Lone Star, Texas (approximately $65K), and St. Louis, Mo. ($62K) are the next top-paying cities.
-Gary, Ind. ranks low on the pay scale — at $55K, it is one of the lowest-paid cities.
-United States Steel Corporation workers in Michigan earn the most — $108K per year on average.
+When it comes to location, the highest average paycheck (around $110K annually) can be spotted in Troy, Mich.; Portage, Ind. (about $100K), Lorain, Ohio (approximately $81K), and Gary, Ind. ($68K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $51K) is Ecorse, Mich.
+By state, United States Steel Corporation employees make the most in Texas, earning $91K per year on average.

 Years of Experience

 For those with one to four years of experience, median paychecks reach $63K per year.
 The greater proportion of employees (30 percent) report five to nine years of experience and bring home median pay of around $71K annually.

 Certifications and Degrees

 Being a Certified Six Sigma Green Belt certainly has its perks — salaries approach approximately $92K per year and far exceed the paychecks of those without certification.
 On average, salaries rise to about $59K annually for accredited Certified Management Accountants.
 United States Steel Corporation compensates Bachelor of Engineering in Bachelor of Engineering Technology (BET)-holders the most at $113K per year.

 In this role, the best-paying skill appears to be Plant Maintenance; individuals who claim it among their capabilities enjoy a higher median salary of $89K annually.
 A skill that is commonly seen around here is Microsoft Excel; just under one-fifth deem it necessary for work.
 Other skills in demand are Data Analysis, Project Management, and Microsoft Office.

 Men make up the majority of employees who took the survey in a male-to-female ratio of more than 3 to 1.